TheLogicMaster/SDH-AnimationChanger/README.md

 Use the plugin's animations browser to automatically browser and install animations from [SteamDeckRepo](https://steamdeckrepo.com/).
 For now, only boot animations are available automatically.
 From the quick access menu, you can switch between animations or enable randomization on boot.
+Ensure that the Startup Movie is set to `deck_startup.web` in the Settings Customization tab for the custom animation to take effect.

 ## Fullscreen Suspend Animations
 To get support for fullscreen suspend animations, check out the